hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 # portfolio-mmoserver-cpp-boost-asio
-MMO gmae server engine using C++ Boost library
+MMO game server engine implemented using C++ Boost library

 # Introduction
-This is a MMO game server using C++ Boost Asio library.
+This is a MMO game server implemented  using C++ Boost Asio library.

 # Implmentations